-“Whiplash” is the kind of routine film that Warner Brothers pumped out weekly back in the 1930’s and 1940’s, the days before a television was standard in everyone’s home.
+“Whiplash” is the kind of routine film Warner Brothers pumped out weekly back in the 1930’s and 1940’s, the days before a television was standard in everyone’s home.
 Not saying this is as a bad thing or that “Whiplash” is a bad movie.
 It’s like the old saying goes, “They just don’t make’em like this anymore.”
-Now, no one is going to make the argument this is a great film but with that said, it does keep you interested despite its flaws, specifically a script that at times stretches the imagination in the believability department.
+Now, no one is going to make the argument this is a great film, but with that said, it does keep you interested despite its flaws, specifically a script that at times stretches the imagination in the believability department.

 The same year Warner Brothers released 42nd Street (1933) MGM came out with Dancing Lady, a backstage musical complete with a Busby Berkeley style finale.
 If you had to compare the two, the win would certainly go to 42nd Street, one the great Warner Brother musicals of all time.
 However, Dancing Lady is entertaining if not exactly a knockout, the film can certainly hold its head high.
 It is just not in the stratosphere of great musicals like its better known counterpart.